How to Reset a Forgot Password in Mac OS High Sierra, Sierra, El Capitan, Yosemite, by Using an Apple ID

-Forgetting a user account password can be a major frustration, but fortunately there are a some simple and secure ways to recover and reset a lost password on any Mac.
-One of the best ways is to use an Apple ID, which allows a user to reset an OS X login password by using the same Apple ID that is used for the App Store, iTunes, iCloud, and Apple Support.
+Forgetting a user account password can be a major frustration for Mac users, but fortunately there are a some simple and secure ways to recover and reset a lost password on any Mac.
+One of the best ways to handle this situation and reset a lost password is to use an Apple ID, which allows a user to reset a Mac OS login password by using the same Apple ID that is used for the App Store, iTunes, iCloud, and Apple Support.

 The best thing about this password reset method is that it’s extremely fast, and so long as you have internet access you’ll be using the Mac again in literally about a minute, minimizing any potential inconveniences of losing passwords.

-Resetting a Lost OS X Password Using an Apple ID
+Resetting a Lost Mac OS X Password Using an Apple ID

 - After incorrectly entering a user password three times at the Mac login screen, a message appears saying “If you forgot your password, you can reset it using your Apple ID”, click the arrow button to bring up a “Reset Password” dialog